-The Moscow campus is home to the Vandal athletic teams and the Kibbie-ASUI Activity Center.
+The Moscow campus is home to the Vandal athletic teams, who compete in NCAA Division I, and the Kibbie-ASUI Activity Center.
 The campus also houses two arboreta and a botanical garden, with a combined 80 acres of gardens, ponds, trees and plants from across the globe.
 The Student Recreation Center includes the tallest freestanding climbing wall of any U.S. college (55 feet), and a well-maintained fitness area with a wide offering of classes.
+The long-running Lionel Hampton Jazz Festival, which celebrated its 50th anniversary in 2017, brings thousands of visitors to campus each year and provides an engaging musical and educational experience.

 The University of Idaho Library is the largest in the state of Idaho and has served for more than 100 years as an official regional depository of U.S. federal government publications.
-It includes Special Collections that are invaluable for researchers, including databases of historic photographs, state documents, university historical documents, rare books, digital collections and the newly digitized International Jazz Collections, the premiere jazz archives in the Pacific Northwest.
+It includes Special Collections that are invaluable for researchers, including databases of historic photographs, state documents, university historical documents, rare books, digital collections and the digitized International Jazz Collections, the premiere jazz archives in the Pacific Northwest.
+The first floor of the library was remodeled in 2016 to include informal learning spaces that serve as a hub for student life and studies.